SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Vascular Diseases I+II_Carroll.md

 - arteries!
 - anatomically localized: right hemiparesis,
-- anatomic localization = the **left cerebral hemisphere...** chemical meningitis = **stiff neck = blood** in subarachnoid space
+- anatomic localization = the **left cerebral hemisphere...**

+<mark style="background: #FFF3A3A6;">chemical meningitis</mark> = **stiff neck = blood** in subarachnoid space
 - the bloody lumbar puncture - something arterial going on since bloods not clearing

-understand: high pressure + low pressure bleeds - have difff anatomies, develop in dif time courses + diff consequences
+understand: high pressure + low pressure bleeds - have diff anatomies, develop in dif time courses + diff consequences
 - high pressure bleeds - arterial, rapidly evolving minutes to hours
-- low pressure bleeds - venous, develop over days to weeks or mnths pathology - can be predicted by knowing where + how long the blood supply's disrupted and know - there's weak spots of brain prone to vascular injury
+- low pressure bleeds - venous, develop over days to weeks or months pathology - can be predicted by knowing where + how long the blood supply's disrupted and know - there's weak spots of brain prone to vascular injury

 biggie - 3rd most common cause of death
 - stroke - an abrupt onset of focal/global neuro symptoms caused by ischemia or hemorrhage...
 24+ hr duration
-	- but this enompasses many other specific pathologies
+	- but this encompasses many other specific pathologies
 - only 10% of survivors return to normal activity